 As a musician, Colin began his studies at the Mannes College of Music Prep.
 (NYC) where he studied violin with Barbara Krakauer.
 He went on to earn a BA in music at the Liberal Arts school Haverford College (PA) while studying violin with Carol Stein Amado (daughter of Lillian Fuchs).
 After that, he spent one year on a full scholarship as an invited scholar-musician at the European Mozart Academy in Poland where professors included: Aurèle Nicolet, Bruno Pasquier, Michel Lethiec, Sergiu Luca, Gabor Takacs, Mark Kaplan, Grigory Zhislin, Sara Laimon, Imre Rohmann, Laura Kaminsky (director) etc. In 1998 he moved to Paris where he spent three years in the program “Formation Supérieure au violin et sa pédagie” with violinist Patricia Reibaud.

 He has worked extensively throughout France as a violinist and a composer.
 Having grown up with parents who were actors, the relationship between music and text and the theatre has always been essential in his work.
-As composer and/or violinist on stage he has created or been a part of the following works: Invocation, Chekhov Triptych, Mozart & The Happy Prince, Prélude à l’Anastasis*, La Première Seconde*, Les Tolstoi – journal intime*, Etty Hillesum*, The Cherry Orchard*, Suite Khamush, Primo Levi, Cyrano de Bergerac, Dancing Color Box (circus), etc. ( * = with the Théâtre de l’Arc-en-Ciel www.theatrearcenciel.com).
-In 2012 he established a group of musicians and actors called The Elsewhere Ensemble and he composed and performed Invocation – a prayer for peace.
-In 2013 The Elsewhere Ensemble created His Majesty, the Devil – a play with music, performing at New York City’s 59E59 Theaters and at the Edinburgh Fringe Festival in Scotland.
+As composer and/or violinist/actor on stage he worked and toured many years in France with the Théâtre de l’Arc-en-Ciel www.theatrearcenciel.com , along with other theater companies.
+In 2012 he established a group of musicians and actors called the Elsewhere Ensemble, which has performed in New York City, Eugene and Portland, Oregon, France, Belgium, Edinburgh, Montreal and Lebanon.
+Works include: Chekhov Triptych – three Chekhov stories in concert, Letter to Brahms, His Majesty, the Devil – a play with music, The Happy Prince, among others.
 Highlights in his experiences as a violinist have included performing Beethoven’s Kreutzer Sonata at Les Invalides (Paris) in honor of the centennial memorial of Leo Tolstoy’s death, and a concert with singer Anna Mayilyan (singer) in Yerevan, Armenia.
 Opera News’ senior editor Louise T. Guinther wrote of his Kreutzer Sonata “… surely Beethoven was well served […] the thrilling connection they made with […] music lovers on those […] nights rendered them worthy present-day votaries to the same muse that inspired Handel and Beethoven so many years ago.”

-As a violin teacher he has taught at the National Conservatory of Reims – CRR (longterm replacement), as well as replacements at the National Conservatories of Verseilles (CRR) and Rueil-Malmaison (CRR) and the conservatory of Orsay.
-He was the teaching assistant to Barbara Krakauer for a year and continues to teach violin privately.
+As a violin teacher he has taught privately and at the Great Neck Music Conservatory in New York.
+In France he taught at the National Conservatory of Reims – CRR (longterm replacement), as well as replacements at the National Conservatories of Verseilles (CRR) and Rueil-Malmaison (CRR) and the conservatory of Orsay.
+In New York City he was a teaching assistant to Barbara Krakauer for a year.

 As a teacher he hopes to be able to help build the bridge for his students between the movement-based work of Feldenkrais and their work as musicians.
 He also feels indebted to his violin teachers Barbara Krakauer and Carol Stein Amado who were both deeply immersed in an extraordinary musical culture, combined with a deep love of music which he hopes he can help to share through the transformative work of Feldenrkais.